hany606/Tensegrity-Robotics/README.md

 - resources (NTRTsim): includes the sources for the libraries for NTRTsim

-- src (NTRTsim): includes the source codes for the tensegrity structures and the source codes for the paper
+- src (NTRTsim): includes the source code of tensegrity structures/the paper

-	a. dev: includes the source codes for the paper, gym environment, and the used tensegrity structure.
+	a. dev: includes the source code of the paper, gym environment, and the used tensegrity structure.

 	* gym-tensegrity: includes the gym environment inside gym_tensegrity directory